dolphindb/release/2.00/README.md

 * UI enhancements for the Web-Based Cluster Manager.
 With the integrated user interface, you can now view, suspend and cancel jobs (running, submitted or scheduled) in DolphinDB.
 Note that after you have upgraded the server version, the "web" folder must be updated as well.
 The new version of Web-Based Cluster Manager uses the WebSocket protocol to enhance its support for binary protocols.
 Your web browser may need to be updated to the latest version.
 We recommend using the latest version of Chrome or Edge.  (**2.00.4**)

 ### Issues Fixed

+- On Windows, the files function returned inaccurate _fileSize_ values for files exceeding 2 GB. (**2.00.10.1**)

+- In a high-availability cluster, if an error occurred during serialization when using `addFunctionView`, the function was not cleared from memory. (**2.00.10.1**)

+- In a high-availability cluster, adding a function view containing plugin methods to a controller caused failures in other controllers. (**2.00.10.1**)

+- Users with DB_MANAGE privilege failed to grant permissions to other users. (**2.00.10.1**)

+- Adding a node may cause backup errors. (**2.00.10.1**)

+- Queries on DFS tables using COMPO partitioning may return incorrect results if the query: (**2.00.10.1**)

+  - Did not use aggregate functions, order-sensitive functions, row reduce functions (such as `rowSum`), or fill functions (such as `ffill`) in the select statement.

+  - Used one of the partitioning columns (except the last one for COMPO partitioning) as a pivot-by column.

+- Parsing errors occurred in certain cases using and not like(id, '%a'), not like, not in, or not between.
+This bug was introduced in version 2.00.10. (**2.00.10.1**)

+- If an error occurred in a symbol base file, reloading the file caused server crash. (**2.00.10.1**)

+- Specifying a tuple containing functions or expressions with multiple returns for the metrics parameter of `createReactiveStateEngine` caused the server to crash. (**2.00.10.1**)

 - When querying a large DFS table using the SQL keyword TOP or GROUP BY, an error was potentially raised.  (**2.00.10**)